International Events Management MSc

 What you will study

-A series of challenging, creative, real-world assessments will teach you how to design, plan, stage and evaluate different events.
-Central to the learning experience is the requirement to run a live event as part of small event management team.
+You can also expect to have the opportunity to take part in challenging real-world assessments that will teach you how to stage and evaluate different types of events.
+Better yet, this includes the chance to run your own live event as part of a small management team.

 Accredited by the United Nations World Tourism Organization (UNWTO).